The map, filter, and

 Costs and Benefits.
 What are the advantages?
 First, the functional version can be clearer.
 It's a single line of code that summarizes the processing.
 Second, and more important, Python can execute the sequence processing functions far faster than the equivalent explicit loop.

-You can see that map
+You can see that map and

-are equivalent to simple list
+filter are equivalent to simple list

 comprehensions.
 This gives you two ways to specify these operations,